kublr/demos/demo9-jupyter-pyspark/README.md

 It should return `4999999950000000`.

-We can make sure by Spark worker pod logs that all pods participated in the calculation:
+We can make sure, by Spark worker pod logs, that all pods participated in the calculation:

 `pyspark-shell-1553840280618-exec-1`: